 We offer proven solutions to delete defamatory content and erase any and all traces of the slanderous post from the internet and search engines.
-Our cheater website content removal solutions have helped over a thousand individuals and businesses remove tens of thousands of negative content links from hundreds of websites, blogs and forums.
+Our internet defamation removal solutions have helped over a thousand individuals and businesses remove tens of thousands of negative content links from hundreds of websites, blogs and forums.

 Any blogger or business that uses the Web should be aware of Internet defamation statutes.
 For the most part, acts of online libel are subject to the same laws as offline offenses.
 However, the structure, speed and universal availability of the Internet presents unique legal questions singular to cyber defamation litigation.